raubreywhite/org/README.md

 ## Overview

-[org](https://www.csids.no/org/) is a system to help you organize projects.
+[org](https://www.csids.no/org/) is framework to help you organize projects.

 Most analyses have three (or more) main sections: code, results, and data, each with different requirements (version control/sharing/encryption).
 You provide folder locations and 'org' helps you take care of the details.